-Check out major holiday happenings for 2023 -- starting with the Macy's Thanksgiving Day Parade on NBC beginning at 9AM ET on Thursday, November 23, 2023.
+Check out major holiday happenings for 2024 -- starting with the Macy's Thanksgiving Day Parade on Thursday, November 28, 2024 on NBC.

-Just up ahead, check out more details on the 2023 Thanksgiving Day Parade (including fun facts and trivia) along with more info on where else Thanksgiving Day is being celebrated coast-to-coast in the USA.
+Just up ahead, check out more about the 2024 Macy's Thanksgiving Day Parade (including fun facts and trivia) plus more info on where else Thanksgiving Day is being celebrated coast-to-coast in the USA.

 Actor Edmund Gwenn as Santa went on